verokoles/E-COM/README.md

      ```
      Install all packages, run 'mysql -u root -p', source db/schema.sql, <br>
      source the seeds with 'node seeds', and run 'npm start' for MySQL <br>
-     to run the localhost on port 3001 to get, post, put and delete requests.
+     to run the localhost on port 3001 to get, post, put and delete requests. <br>
+     Changes made/created to API routes, and models to extend data from other models/tables.

 ## Usage: